Maybe Tomorrow | Short Story Written by Lauren Roach

 Where was she?
 In that split second it took me to look down at my phone, I was unaware that the bus had stopped and she had gotten off.
 I searched frantically, hoping to catch a glimpse of her somewhere.
 I had to speak to her.
 I couldn't fail again.
 I caught sight of her curly hair walking not too far down the road, near the subdivision closest to the bus stop.
 I still had time.
 "WAIT!"
 I bellowed at the bus driver, even though the bus had not yet begun to move.
 Everyone turned to look at me in confusion.
 The lady next to me snickered at my outburst.
 I pushed through the small crowd of still seated passengers and rushed towards the exit.

 As I exited the bus, I turned to wave at the driver but the doors pulled closed with a squeal and a grunt before I could say anything.
 I could see the bus driver's pained expression through the window.
 She glanced up at the woman as she walked down the street and shook her head slightly.
 She knew what I was doing.
-She had seen me struggling to find the courage to speak to this woman.
+She had seen me struggling to find the courage to speak to this woman before.
+Hovering around her like some weirdo.
 I am certain she finds me pathetic.
 No matter.
 I turn my attention back to the curly haired beauty that was a little further away now.
 If I run, I can catch up to her quickly, but I don't want to alarm her.
 After all, I am a man and she is a woman and you never know what kind of creepy individuals try to win her affection on a daily basis.
 I didn't want her to add me in that group of creeps.
 I am different.
-No, I must approach her calmly.
+So no, I must approach her calmly.
 Give her a chance to see that I am no danger.

 "Excuse me ma'am!"
 I called out.
 To my surprise, her footsteps hesitated only slightly but she didn't turn around.
 I picked up my pace in order to get closer.
 Maybe she didn't hear me.
 "Excuse me!
 I just wanted to talk to you for a minute!"
 I tried again.
 This time she turned around, but kept a safe distance between us.